-- (1) This section applies if an authorised person wants to enter a property to inspect it to identify any community safety hazards. - (2) After giving reasonable written notice to the owner and the occupier of the property, an authorised person may- - (a) enter the property without the permission of the occupier; and - (b) take reasonable action to inspect the property for community safety hazards. - (3) However, the authorised person- - (a) must, as soon as the authorised person enters the property, inform any occupier of the property- - (i) of the reason for entering the property; and - (ii) that the authorised person is authorised under this local law to enter the property, excluding a home on the property, without the permission of the occupier; and - (b) may enter a home that is on the property only with the permission of the occupier of the relevant part of the property. - (4) If the occupier gives permission under subsection (3)(b), the authorised person may ask the occupier to sign a document that confirms that the occupier has given permission.

-19 Removal or reduction of community safety hazards

-- (1) This section applies where an authorised person forms the opinion that a community safety hazard exists on an allotment. - (2) The authorised person may, by compliance notice given to the responsible person for the allotment, require the responsible person to take specified action in relation to the community safety hazard to-

-- (a) remove the hazard; or - (b) reduce the level of risk to persons or property.

-Example of specified action that might be required under paragraph (b) to reduce the risk to the community from a community safety hazard-

-Securing objects or materials that may become airborne in periods of high wind.

-20 Prescribed requirements

-(1) The local government may, by subordinate local law, prescribe requirements that must be met by responsible persons relating to specified types of community safety hazards located on the responsible person's land.

-Example of prescribed requirements-

-- A requirement to place signs on electric fences or barbed wire fences adjoining public land to warn persons of the risk of injury. - A requirement to install and maintain an electric fence in accordance with appropriate standards. - (2) A responsible person for land must comply with requirements prescribed under this section.
+- (1) This section applies if an authorised person wants to enter a property to inspect it to identify any community safety hazards. - (2) After giving reasonable written notice to the owner and the occupier of the property, an authorised person may-

+L ocal Law I Sunshine Coast Regional Council munity Health and Environmental Management) 2011 13 (a) enter th e property without the permission of the occupier; and (b) take reasonable action to inspect the property for community hazards.
+(3) Howev ver, the authorised person- (a) s soon as the authorised person enters the property, informupier of the property- he property, inform (i) of the reason for entering the property; and (ii) that the authorised person is authorised under this local law to enter the property, excluding a home on the property, without the permission of the occupier; and (b) ter a home that is on the property only with the permission of the relevant part of the property. 'n (4) If the occupier gives permission under subsection (3)(b), the authorised person may ask the occupier to sign a document that confirms that the occupier has given permission.
+19 Remov /al or re ductior of community safety hazards (1) This section applies where an authorised person forms the opinion that a community safety hazard exists on an allotmenta property.
+(2) The authorised person may, by compliance notice 15 given to the responsible person for the allotmentproperty or the affected part of the property , require the responsible person to take specified action in relation to the community safety hazard to- (a) remove the hazard; or (b) reduce the level of risk to persons or property.
+Example of specified action that might be required under paragraph (b) to reduce the risk to the community from a community safety hazard- Securing objects or materials that may become airborne in periods of high wind.
+20 Prescribed requirements (1) that m ust be n ment may, by subordinate local law, prescribe requirement net by responsible persons relating to specified types of ty hazards located on the responsible person's landproperty of Example of prescril bed requirements- to place signs on electric fences or barbed wire fences adjoining publ ersons of the risk of injury. ic equirement idards. to install and maintain an electric fence in accordance with appropria te (2) A responsible person for land a property must comply with requirements prescribed under this section.